 Dark chocolate is derived from the cocoa tree, Latin name Theobroma cacao.
 It is known to have antioxidant properties, as well as other aspects beneficial to your health, importantly contributing to cardioprotective effects .
-To reap these benefits, it is considered sensible to consume at least 70% cacao chocolate at a quantity of approximately 30g – 60g per day.
-Ultimately, you want the darker, unsweetened cocoa powder based chocolate when thinking about your health.
+To reap these benefits, it is considered sensible to consume at least 70% cacao chocolate in a quantity of approximately 30g – 60g per day.
+Ultimately, you want the darker, unsweetened cocoa powder-based chocolate when thinking about your health.

 The lighter the chocolate, the darker the effects

 The reason lighter, especially white, chocolate isn’t as good for your health is due to the processing that takes place to get the product from powder to packet.
 White chocolate is highly processed, and during processing loses most of its antioxidants and healthy flavonoids.
 Additionally, it contains more refined sugar, which adds to the sweetness but could worsen cholesterol, cause cravings and contribute to high blood sugar levels.